Ada-Developers-Academy/core/approaching-a-problem/pseudocode-and-logic.md

 **[Pseudocode](https://en.wikipedia.org/wiki/Pseudocode)** is a term that describes **informal, non-working, non-functioning lines of code intended to give explanation and meaning to developers.** It is code that is not intended to be part of the final solution/program.

+Pseudocode...
+- Catches logical errors and bugs more quickly
+- Can possibly express thoughts more clearly than code
+- Makes changes easier
+- Documents our work
+- Supports iterative refinement

+Pseudocode allows us to think through the logic of solving a problem before implementing functioning code.
+It can help dramatically with our creative flow because what we write on the screen can match exactly what is in our brain.

+By integrating pseudocode into the coding process, we'll be able to plan, communicate, and debug code better and more quickly.

+### Examples

 Observe the following examples.
 Try to figure out the goal of each block of code.
 Which block of code is easier to read and understand the goal?

 1.